 Fix the supports

-Tie in the main shoot vertically to the wires, then fan out the side branches and tie in too.
+Tie the main shoot vertically to the wires, then fan out the side branches and tie those down.

 Give your plant some TLC